South Coast Science has an ambitious product roadmap that is built on customer demands - scroll down to find out more.

 Ambient air quality

-The South Coast Science Praxis/Urban offers an out-of-the-box solution for urban air quality monitoring.
-The Praxis answers both the challenge of capturing accurate data in variable climate conditions and the need for fine-grained air quality monitoring networks.
+The South Coast Science Praxis/Urban offers an out-of-the-box solution for urban air quality monitoring and answers both the challenge of capturing accurate data in variable climate conditions, as well as the need for fine-grained air quality monitoring networks.

-The Praxis/Urban offers ultra-low noise sensing for gasses (CO, H2S, NO, NO2, O3, SO2, CO2) and particulates (PM1, PM2.5 and PM10).
+The Praxis/Urban offers ultra-low noise sensing for gasses (CO, H2S, NO, NO2, O3, SO2, CO2) and particulates (PM1, PM2.5 and PM10) and is MCERTS approved, so you can have full confidence in the data supplied.
 The device supports multiple analysis techniques including any sampling rate and real-time access.

 Consistent device function is possible within a broad climate range (T/rH) with a casing rated for hostile environments.
 This includes continuous operation for up to 2 hours in the event of external power loss.